Mellanox/spdm-test/README.md

  It'll start to run 'spdm-proxy' first, then 'spdm_requester_emu'.

- Note: Load kmod/mlxbf-mmio.ko first if Linux kernel-lockdown is enabled.
+ Note: Need to sign and load kmod/mlxbf-mmio.ko first if Linux kernel-lockdown is enabled.

  Expected output example:
  <pre>